 Holy Cross, Gilling East

 The village of Gilling East together with its neighbouring hamlets of Cawton and Grimston have a population of 345 of which 105 are under the age of 15 and 89 are aged over 60.
-There is no shop but a pub, the Anglican church, a village hall, the Ampleforth College golf course and clubhouse and the Ryedale Society of Model Engineers’ miniature railway.
-Autism Plus has developed a training workshop on the edge of the village.
+There is no shop but the Fairfax Arms, Holy Cross anglican church, a village hall, the Gilling Castle Golf Club and the Ryedale Society of Model Engineers’ miniature railway.
 Sixty percent of the village population are Roman Catholic.

 Holy Cross is a grade 1 listed building, with a Norman pillared nave, 14th century chancel, south aisle, 15th century tower and important monuments to the Fairfax family.
 The three bells date from 1664.
 The organ was installed in 1883.
 Repairs to the tower and the installation of the clock were carried in 1908 with money raised by the renowned cricketer Ranjitsinhj.
 Trinity College, Cambridge has been patron of the church since 1835 and since 1958, together with the Crown and the Archbishop of York, patron of the benefice.